Measuring the influence of beliefs in belief networks: Data

 \section{Data}

 The main analysis of our work is based on European Social Survey round 9 data \citep{ericEuropeanSocialSurvey2019}.
 Round 9 is the latest round of the ESS and introduces new rotating module "Justice and fairness in Europe".
 This module contains new items related to regime principles which are not present in the previous rounds of the survey and therefore we limit our analysis only to this round.
-Round 9 data were collected in 2018 and 2019, with most countries starting fieldwork in late 2018 and finishing early 2019.
+We used unweighted data which encompasses 29 countries.
 ESS items included in our study are presented in table \ref{tab:ess-data}.
-We used unweighted data and the analysis is based on the entire sample which encompasses 29 countries \footnote{Information about sample sizes for each country and socio-demographic composition of the sample can be accessed using \href{http://nesstar.ess.nsd.uib.no/webview/}{ESS Online analysis tool}.}.

 Following previous work \citep{dalegeChangingBeliefsScientific2021}, we transformed all belief variables to 0-1 scale.
-For grouping variables, we kept the original scale of variable related to interest in politics (Very interested, Quite interested, Hardly interested, Not at all interested) as groups.
 For variable related to following news about politics, we transformed the original variable and created four groups based on quartile values in minutes (0-30, 30-60, 60-90, 90+).
 Finally, for the ideological left-right scale we transformed the original variable and created five groups (Far Left, Left,Center, Right and Far Right).

-External country-level data have been gathered from public data sets from different sources: World Bank \footnote{All data publicly available at \href{https://data.worldbank.org/}{https://data.worldbank.org/}}, V-Dem Institute \citep{vdem11} and Institute for Health Metrics and Evaluation (IHME) \footnote{Healthcare Access and Quality Index data are published by IHME in 2017, publicly available at \href{http://ghdx.healthdata.org/record/ihme-data/gbd-2015-healthcare-access-and-quality-index-1990-2015}{http://ghdx.healthdata.org/record/ihme-data/gbd-2015-healthcare-access-and-quality-index-1990-2015}}.
-The variables are shown in table \ref{tab:external-data}.
-The values of all indicators refer to reported values for year 2018 from all sources, except Healthcare Access and Quality Index whose latest available values refer to year 2015.
-Since ESS data contain survey items recorded in late 2018 and early 2019, 2018 country-level indicators should describe the quality of government and regime performance at the time or shortly preceding the time at which the survey responses were recorded.
-For additional analysis, we also used lagged values of indicators which are taken from the same sources 5 and 10 years before.
+External country-level indicators are gather from public data sets from different sources (see Online Supplement for more information).
+Since ESS data contain survey items recorded in late 2018 and early 2019, country-level indicators should describe the quality of government and regime performance at the time or shortly preceding the time at which the survey responses were recorded.